 Project of the Year - Commercial/ Industrial

-This Award recognises the new build or refurbishment of a Commercial or Industrial building that most effectively demonstrates high levels of user satisfaction and comfort whilst delivers outstanding measured building performance, energy efficiency and reduced carbon emissions.
-Examples of buildings suitable for this category include, but are not limited to, office buildings and warehouses.
+This Award recognises and celebrates the new build of a Commercial or Industrial building that most effectively demonstrates high levels of user satisfaction and comfort while delivering outstanding measured building performance.
+Creating this type of exemplar building is demanding and the BPA recognise the work and dedication of the team.
+Examples of buildings suitable for this category include, but are not limited to, office buildings, warehouses and data centres.

 Interested in sponsoring this category?

 Who should enter

 Building services engineers, building occupiers, architects, clients, contractors, consultants, land/estate owners, mechanical and electrical engineers, property owners, project managers, quantity surveyors.

 - Entries in this category must be from within the United Kingdom (see Project of the Year - International for projects outside the UK).

 - Projects must have been completed during the period 1 June 2017 to 31 August 2019.

 - Entries must be for new build projects only.
 Retrofit projects should be entered into the Retrofit category.

 - Entries may be submitted by any or all members (together) of the project team and should be accompanied by a full year of operational data.